Enroll the child into the appropriate school or early intervention services within 5 days of receiving the Notice to Provider.

 Click here for a listing of typical and problematic sexual behaviors for children of different ages.

-Yes, the American Academy of Pediatrics (AAP) has issued guidelines for digital media use for children of various ages as many studies have shown negative impacts of digital media use on child development. website for an informative chart to help you develop your family’s personalized media use plan.
+Yes, the American Academy of Pediatrics (AAP) has issued guidelines for digital media use for children of various ages as many studies have shown negative impacts of digital media use on child development.
+Click here for an informative website to help you develop your family’s personalized media use plan.